 If you have a male betta, after you’ve installed your new aquarium light, watch him for any signs of “abnormal” behavior.
 If you notice him flaring up aggressively, it could be that the tank light you’ve chosen is reflecting too much and turning the walls of the aquarium into a mirror, making him think there’s a rival fish in the tank.

 The Easiest Way to Ensure a Day and Night Cycle – A Timer

 Once you’ve settled on the best aquarium light, there’s an easy, foolproof way to make sure you never forget to turn off or turn on the lights: An automatic timer.
 Plug-in timers are relatively inexpensive ($10–$25) and save you a lot of worry and hassle.
 Simply plug it into the nearest outlet and plug in your aquarium light.
 You can then program your timer to automatically mimic daytime/nighttime cycles for your betta fish.

 The timer will switch your aquarium lights on and off at the set times daily, completely hands-off and worry-free for you, even when you spend days away from home.
 Using a timer is highly recommended.

 A Summary of Advice For Betta Aquarium Lighting

-There’s a lot to consider when buying a light for your Betta fish aquarium.
-We hope our guide has helped you understand your Betta fish needs a little more.
+There’s a lot to consider when buying a light for your betta fish aquarium.
+We hope our guide has helped you understand your betta fish needs a little more.

-And for further advice on keeping and caring for betta fish, please click here to see our detailed guide on betta fish care.
+For further advice on keeping and caring for betta fish, please click here to see our detailed guide on betta fish care.

 - You might also be interested in: Do Betta Fish Need a Filter in Their Tank?